A new class of non-stationary Gaussian fields with general smoothness on metric graphs: Introduction

-In this work, we propose a version of the Generalized Whittle--Mat\'ern fields, defined through the equation \eqref{eq:spde} but where both $\kappa$ and $\tau$ are allowed to be spatially varying functions.
-An advantage of this model compared to those considered by \cite{bolin2023regularity} is that they provide more direct control over marginal variances and local practical correlation ranges, and they can be viewed as the metric graph analogue of the non-stationary SPDE-based models originally proposed by \cite{lindgren2011explicit} for Euclidean domains and manifolds.
 As an important special case of the model class, we introduce the variance-stationary Whittle--Mat\'ern fields, which are defined so that they have constant variance throughout the domain.
+This modification preserves the flexibility and computational advantages of Whittle--Mat\'ern models on metric graphs while avoiding undesirable boundary and vertex effects in marginal variability.

 For the proposed model class, we introduce a computationally efficient approximation which is suitable for Bayesian or likelihood-based inference.
 The method is theoretically justified by deriving explicit convergence rates for the covariance function of the approximation and we show how to use it for computationally efficient inference.
-The method is illustrated through simulation experiments and an application to traffic speed observations, where we show that the ability to estimate the smoothness from data and model non-stationarity greatly improves the predictive power.
+The method is illustrated through simulation experiments and an application to traffic speed observations, where the ability to estimate the smoothness from data and model non-stationarity improves the predictive power.
+To complement the empirical application, we additionally perform a simulation study to quantify the effects of smoothness misspecification on parameter estimation and predictive accuracy.

 The remainder of the paper is organized as follows.
-Section~\ref{sec:model} provides preliminary concepts and notation, defines the model class, and illustrates key properties of the model.
+Section~\ref{sec:model} provides preliminary concepts and notation, defines the model class, and illustrates key theoretical properties.
 Section~\ref{num_approx_sec} introduces the numerical approximation method and its properties.
 In Section~\ref{numerical_experiments}, we perform numerical experiments to show the accuracy of the proposed approximation and to verify the theoretical results.
-Finally, Section \ref{application} is devoted to the application and some final conclusions are given in Section~\ref{sec:conc}.
-Technical details, proofs and further simulation results can be found in the appendices in the Supplementary Materials.
+Section \ref{application} is devoted to the application and some final conclusions are given in Section~\ref{sec:conc}.
+Technical details, proofs and further simulation results can be found in the appendices.
 The proposed model and the approximation methods are implemented in the \texttt{MetricGraph} package \citep{MetricGraphRpackage}, available on CRAN.
 This package facilitates using the models in general latent Gaussian models which can be fitted to data using \texttt{R-INLA}.